CodeTeaBooker/unity-logging-system/README.md

 ### Running the Demo

-1. Open the `DemoScene` in the Examples folder
+1. Open the `DemoScene` in the `Unity.LoggingSystem/DemoScenes` folder
 2. Play the scene
 3. Use the UI buttons to test different logger configurations
 4. Monitor the on-screen display and Unity console